 Q. My trailer has the coupling mounted between the A-frame members so will Hitch-Ezy fit?

 A. The maximum width of the routinely supplied square look Hitch-Ezy’s body is 105mm.
-There is an optional “Round body” style that is available at no extra cost.
-The maximum width of this rounded version is 99mm.
-Technical drawings of both versions can be downloaded from this website.
+An optional "Round body" style (see gallery photos) is available at no extra cost.
+The maximum width of this round version is 99mm.
+You can download technical drawings of both versions from this website.

 Q. Can the coupling be mounted on the underside of a drawbar’s coupling mounting plate?